 Nontraditional Resume Works Best for Career Transition

-Nancy called a few weeks ago to talk about having her resume professionally written.
+“Nancy” wanted to have her resume professionally written.
 She was about to graduate from nursing school and while she was 45 years old and had several years of work experience, it wasn’t in nursing.

 Nancy had answered ads for nurses but had not received any callbacks.
 She thought that maybe it was her resume.